 Environment-Friendly Anti-Biofouling Superhydrophobic Coatings

-By Seyed Mohammad, Reza Razavi, Junho Oh, Richard T. Haasch, Kyungsub Kim, Mahmood Masoomi, Rouhollah Bagheri, James McClurg Slauch, Nenad Miljkovic
+By Seyed Mohammad, Reza Razavi, Junho Oh, Richard T. Haasch, Kyungsub Kim, Mahmood Masoomi, Rouhollah Bagheri, James McClurg Slauch, and Nenad Miljkovic

 August 14, 2019